 No. You will need to use a database or equivalent process to merge the jurisdiction tables.

 Why are the spatial elements separate from the data elements?

 The dataset has been modelled in a way to support the widest possible use of the information.
 The data is intended for use in a GIS application or database that supports spatial functionality.

 You will need to construct the relationships between tables using the Administrative Boundaries Product Description document as a guide.

 Can I get help with using Administrative Boundaries?

-PSMA resellers provide a range of commercial products based on Administrative Boundaries including software solutions, consultancy and support.
+PSMA partners provide a range of commercial products based on Administrative Boundaries, including off-the-shelf and bespoke software solutions, consultancy and support.

 What are Other Territories (OT)?